LiorZ/hdac8_thesis/thesis.rst

 Description of the dataset
 --------------------------

-	*Fierke et al* created two types of datasets - for zinc and iron bound HDAC8, each of them is composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
+	The Fierke group has tested the ability of HDAC8 to deacetylate 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine), under two different conditions: for zinc and iron bound HDAC8 (unpublished results; see Table XX).
 For each of these peptides, a level of activity with respect to HDAC8 and the bound metal was determined by measuring the percentage of deacetylation after 1 hour.
-	We divided the zinc version of the dataset to training and test sets by sorting the peptides according to their experimental activity , taking all the even rows to be the test set and all the odd rows to be the training set.
+	We divided the this dataset to training and test sets by sorting the peptides according to their experimental activity with zn - bound HDAC8, taking all the even rows to be the test set and all the odd rows to be the training set.
 This division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

 ..
 TODO: Add reference to the dataset in the supp material
 ..
 TODO: Verify exactly how the dataset was made

 Calibration of the protocol
 ------------------------------

 	Below we describe the results obtained in the calibration process.
+The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a coarse set of parameters to be refined later using the entire training set (see Table 3).
+This set of short simulations allowed us to quickly distinguish between sets of parameters.

+ Usually, each step of the calibration process involved changing one degree of freedom of a certain feature (such as - amount of sampling, constraints, etc) while maintaining the others fixed.
+	The performance of each simulation was evaluated by the Pearson correlation coefficient by averaging the score of the top 3 models with the lowest peptide , interface and reweighted score, generating 3 different score estimations.
 This process resulted in a coarse set of parameters, to be refined on the whole training set as part of the classifier learning process.
-Usually, Each step of the calibration process involved changing one degree of freedom of a certain feature (such as - amount of sampling, constraints, etc) while maintaining the others fixed.
-	The performance of each simulation was evaluated by the Pearson correlation coefficient by averaging the score of the top 3 models with the lowest peptide , interface and reweighted score, generating 3 different score estimations.
-The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a coarse set of parameters to be refined later using the entire training set.
-This set of short simulations allowed us to quickly distinguish between sets of parameters.

 .. table:: A short version of the dataset used for coarse calibration of our protocol.